Freight Shipping from Sacramento to Atlanta

 How much does it cost to ship freight from Sacramento to Atlanta?

-Full truckload (FTL) rates from Sacramento, CA to Atlanta, GA currently range from $5,820-$7,174 for a standard dry van load over the 2,707-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Atlanta, GA currently range $5,820-$7,174 (roughly $2.17-$2.67 per mile over 2,707 miles).
 LTL shipments typically cost $1,689-$2,701 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Atlanta?